Protonix Lawyers for Kidney Injury and Stomach Cancer Cases

 Protonix (pantoprazole) is a heartburn medication that is part of a class of drugs known as proton pump inhibitors (PPI), which have been linked to reports of severe and potentially life-threatening side effects.

 The product liability lawyers at Saiontz & Kirk, P.A. are reviewing potential Protonix lawsuits for individuals nationwide who have experienced any of the following problems, which were not adequately disclosed by the drug maker, including:

 - Stomach Cancer or Gastric Cancer

 - Dialysis Treatment

 - Kidney Transplant Surgery

-If information had been provided to consumers and the medical community about the potential link between Protonix and kidney problems, many people may have avoided serious and life-threatening complications by limiting their use of this drug or choosing a different treatment alternative.
+If information had been provided to consumers and the medical community about the potential risk of health problems from Protonix, many people may have avoided serious and life-threatening complications by limiting their use of this drug or choosing a different treatment alternative.